Understanding Quaker Worship

 • Benediction and postlude

-Each Sunday following meeting for worship, we share coffee, snacks, and fellowship, and on the last Sunday of the month, we enjoy a shared pitch-in meal, followed by our monthly meeting for business (which is what Quakers call the meeting where church business is attended to and nurtured).
+Each Sunday both before and after meeting for worship, we share coffee, snacks, and fellowship, and quarterly, on the last Sunday of the month, we enjoy a shared pitch-in meal, followed by our monthly meeting for business (which is what Quakers call the meeting where church business is attended to and nurtured).

 Bible study